Efficient method for calculation of low-temperature phase boundaries: Introduction

 Our results demonstrate the practical advantages of the \gls{cc}-\gls{qha}+\gls{qc} framework for efficiently predicting phase boundaries in materials with complex internal \glspl{dof}, including quantum effects.
-Crucially in the present work, the \gls{mlip} serves as a reference method that is computationally sufficiently efficient to enable a one-to-one comparison of the \gls{cc}-\gls{qha}+\gls{qc} approach with free energy integration.
-In practice, the \gls{cc}-\gls{qha}+\gls{qc} approach is computationally much less demanding than free energy integration, and naturally admits \acrlong{qc}.
-Its computational expediency allows it to be directly employed with \gls{dft} calculations.
+Crucially in the present work, the \gls{mlip} serves as a reference method that is sufficiently computationally efficient to enable a one-to-one comparison of the \gls{cc}-\gls{qha}+\gls{qc} approach with free energy integration.
+In practice, the \gls{cc}-\gls{qha}+\gls{qc} approach is computationally much less demanding than free energy integration, and naturally accommodates \acrlong{qc}.
+Its computational efficiency makes it directly applicable in conjunction with \gls{dft} calculations.